ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   mechanisms for retry, and consideration of partial failure modes.

-- Transport and deployment-specific concerns: TEEP is transport agnostic; operators MUST ensure the chosen transport provides adequate confidentiality, integrity, authentication, and replay protection.
-See the HTTP binding draft {{I-D.ietf-teep-otrp-over-http}}
+- Transport and deployment-specific concerns: TEEP is transport agnostic.
+See {{transport}} for requirements that apply to transport bindings, and see the HTTP binding draft {{I-D.ietf-teep-otrp-over-http}}
   for transport-specific operational details when that binding is used.

 - Scaling and batching: Large-scale deployments SHOULD consider